THE DEVOTED

 Devoted + Avoider

 Give compulsively but avoid seeing the depletion.
-Do not check balance because facing the numbers would force you to stop giving.
+Do not check balance because facing the numbers would force a stop.

 Devoted + Performer